-Look up the definition for humiliation and you will see words like … embarrassment, shame, indignity, and degradation.
-Look up the definition of humility and you will see words like modesty, humbleness, and lack of vanity.
+If you look up the definition of humiliation, you will notice words like; embarrassment, shame, indignity, and degradation.
+If you look up the definition of humility, you will notice words like modesty, humbleness, and a lack of vanity.

-Competition can be the external competitor fighting you for that big contract or the internal manager fighting you for the next promotion.
+Competition can be seen or experienced as the external competitor fighting you for that big contract or the peer or internal candidate fighting you for the next promotion.
 It can also be that incessant voice in your head that judges, shames, and drives you towards the impossible goal of perfection or winning at all costs.

 10 Simple Ideas to Increase Your Humility:

-- Take 100% ownership for your mistakes instead of trying to hide them or place the blame on others.
+- Start by taking 100% ownership for your mistakes instead of trying to hide them or place the blame on others.

 - Create opportunities for your team to shine instead of yourself.
 And when they do shine make sure you recognize them for their specific efforts.